All for Villages is a Californian non-profit organisation that started in 2006, after the 2004 Tsunami tragedy in Southern Thailand.

-Today, All for Villages continues to support the community through the following projects:
+Today, All for Villages continues to support Communities with the following projects:

 Education & Community Support on Koh Phayam, including working closely with the Moken Sea Gypsy People.

-Sterilization program for dogs & cats, including emergency vet care, treatment for rabies, mange and worms when necessary
+Sterilization program with Lanta Animal Welfare (LAW) for dogs & cats, including emergency vet care, treatment for rabies, mange and worms when necessary

 When Amanda and Gary are not home in California, they are in Thailand volunteering their time and resources to All for Villages, usually 5 to 6 months each year.